Adversarial Attacks on AI-Generated Text Detection Models: A Token Probability-Based Approach Using Embeddings: Results

 \section{Results}

+Section~\ref{sec:data_model_spec} in the appendix includes further details that offer a concise overview of the datasets, \ac{PLMs}, detection models, and embedding models used.
 In the experiments, the Area Under the Receiver Operating Characteristic (AUROC) score was utilized to evaluate the performance of AI-generated text detection models.
 An AUROC score of 1.0 signifies perfect detection, indicating the model's certainty that the text was AI-generated.
 Conversely, an AUROC score of 0.5 represents a random detection performance.
-Perturbations were generated for each dataset sample using PLM source models, as outlined in~\cite{fast-detect}, which served as the baseline source for text samples in this study.
+Perturbations were generated for each dataset sample using PLM source models, as outlined in~\citet{fast-detect}, which served as the baseline source for text samples in this study.
 Subsequently, an additional perturbation was applied based on the proposed approach, as detailed below.